VincentMarquez/Spectral-Memory/README.md

 ---

-# Vincent Marquez Spectral Memory (VMSM)
+# The Spectrum Remembers

-### **A New Class of General Spectral Memory Architecture for Sequence Models**
+### **Spectral Memory for Long-Context Sequence Modeling**

-**Vincent Marquez Spectral Memory (VMSM)** is a new memory mechanism designed for long-range sequence modeling.
+**Spectral Memory** is a new memory mechanism designed for long-range sequence modeling.
 It introduces a **general spectral memory architecture** that compresses historical hidden states using online Karhunen–Loève decomposition and transforms the dominant spectral modes into **learnable memory tokens**.

-VMSM works as a plug-in module inside Transformers, SSMs, RNNs, or any encoder stack.
+Spectral Memory works as a plug-in module inside Transformers, SSMs, RNNs, or any encoder stack.

 ---

-# 🔍 What Makes VMSM a New Memory Class?
+## What Makes Spectral Memory a New Memory Class?

 ### **1. Spectral Memory Tokens (SMTs)**

-VMSM introduces a new memory object: **Spectral Memory Tokens**, derived from the dominant eigenmodes of the hidden-state history.
+Spectral Memory introduces a new memory object: **Spectral Memory Tokens**, derived from the dominant eigenmodes of the hidden-state history.

 These are **not**: